alxwdm/jazzlyrics/README.md

 Tenderly | What a Funny Girl (You Used to Be) | Sunday, Monday or Always | Perdido | Get Your Kicks On Route 66 So In Love | I’m Sorry I Made You Cry 	 | Spring Will Be A Little Late This Year 	 | The Nearness Of You | Brahm’s Lullaby

-## Generative Model

-**In Progress!
-See jupyter notebook for details.**
+## Lyrics Generation - Implementation and Training

 The goal is to implement a generative neural network that outputs a jazz song and then record it! :)

 The LyricsGenerator class takes a config dictionary with hyperparameters and a corpus (= JazzLyrics Dataset) as input arguments.
 It then preprocesses the input corpus, i.e. tokenization and creation of id-word-mappings.
-In order to decrease the model size, infrequent words are replaced by an out-of-vocabulary token <OOV>.
+In order to decrease the model size, infrequent words are replaced by an out-of-vocabulary token (OOV).
 In addition, the mini-batches that are used for training are created.
 The X_mini samples contain a semi-redundant window of the song lyrics.
-Y_mini shifts the words by one, so that it can be used as output label for models returning whole sequences.
+Y_mini shifts the words by one, so that it can be used as ground-truth-label for models returning whole sequences.
 Currently, a single-word-prediction is implemented, meaning that only the next word of the input sequence is used as a target label (Y_mini_s) for training.

 ```
 lyricsgen = LyricsGenerator(lyrics_config, df['lyrics'])